 Lemongrass: description of the plant

-The leaves, ribbon-shaped, 20-27 inches (60-70 cm) long, are bright green in color, with a paper consistency, and quite thick; they hang from erect, rigid stems, similar to small bamboo.
+The leaves, ribbon-shaped, 20-27 inches (60-70 cm) long, are bright green, with a paper consistency, and quite thick; they hang from erect, rigid stems, similar to small bamboo.

 The leaves and stems give off an intense perfume, which becomes very strong if crumpled between the fingers.